Yavuz Gallery Singapore is pleased to present Singaporean-artist Moses Tan in borrowed intimacies.

 borrowed intimacies is a presentation of new works examining various layers surrounding queerness, failure, allegory and intimacy.
 Using the oft-used bedroom as a starting inspiration point, the works occupy an installation wherein the public and private meld.
 The glass case, a metaphor for the closet, litters the space where audiences are invited to partake in the intimacy afforded by various sites and locales.
 A waft of quiet melancholia permeates the space as one intuits it affectively.

-Click here for an interview and walk-through by the artist.
+Video interview and walk-through by the artist on borrowed intimacies.

 ABOUT THE ARTIST